FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-middleware.md

 #### ProductTeaserCampaignProcessor

-Starting with FACT-Finder version 7.3.5-42 and FACT-Finder Web Components version 1.2.16 _feedback text campaigns_ can be configured as _teaser_.
+Starting with FactFinder version 7.3.5-42 and FactFinder Web Components version 1.2.16 _feedback text campaigns_ can be configured as _teaser_.

 Applying this module will insert all _teaser feedback text campaigns_ into `searchResult.records` at the configured positions.
-Hence, for each _teaser feedback text campaign_, a rendered `ff-record-list` will contain an `ff-record` element with an `is-teaser` attribute and its inner HTML set to the text specified in FACT-Finder.
+Hence, for each _teaser feedback text campaign_, a rendered `ff-record-list` will contain an `ff-record` element with an `is-teaser` attribute and its inner HTML set to the text specified in FactFinder.

-Configuration with FACT-Finder Web Components:
+Configuration with FactFinder Web Components:
 ```html
 <ff-communication>
     <ff-middleware>